IgorStellet/GW_FOPT_Simulation/docs/modules/tunneling1D/single_field.md

 High-accuracy derivative at $(\phi=\phi_{\rm absMin}+\delta\phi)$.
 Near the minimum, direct finite differences can lose precision;
 we therefore **blend** a Taylor estimate using (V'') with the FD estimate.
-This happens because near the true minimum V'$(\phi)$ it's expected to be exactly zero, therefore it's relevant to evaluate with an alternative Method, i.e., `V'(\phi) \approx V''(\phi_{\rm absMin}) (\phi-\phi_{\rm absMin})`
+This happens because near the true minimum $V'(\phi)$ it's expected to be exactly zero, therefore it's relevant to evaluate with an alternative Method, i.e., `V'(\phi) \approx V''(\phi_{\rm absMin}) (\phi-\phi_{\rm absMin})`

 #### Method